geonetwork/doc/source/administrator-guide/configuring-the-catalog/user-interface-configuration.rst

 Footer
 ------

-- **Footer**: Select this checkbox to determine whether the |project_name| footer is shown.
+- **Footer**: Select this checkbox to determine whether the GeoNetwork footer is shown.
 If not set, no footer will be visible.
 - **Social bar**: Select this check box to show the social bar (links to twitter, facebook, linkedin etc) in the footer.

 .. figure:: img/ui-settings-footer.png